Children of Ruin

 Children of Ruin is a 2019 science fiction novel by British author Adrian Tchaikovsky, the second in his Children of Time series.
 The novel was well received, winning the 2019 BSFA Award for Best Novel.

-The book was followed by the third book in the series, Children of Memory, in 2022.
+The book was followed by the third book in the series, Children of Memory, in 2022, and the fourth book, Children of Strife, in 2026.